BioMorphic-Intelligence-Lab/edubot/README.md

         git clone --recurse-submodules https://github.com/bioMorphic-Intelligence-Lab/edubot

-To allow the `ROS` programm to access the USB port connected to the eduBot you will also have to add the current user to the dialout group
+To allow the `ROS` program to access the USB port connected to the eduBot you will also have to add the current user to the dialout group

         sudo usermod -a -G dialout $USER